SelfCareMap

 2. Plan Your Design

-• A favorite quote or inside joke
+• A favorite quote, a mantra, or an inside joke that makes you laugh.

-• Initials, monograms, or names
+• Initials, monograms, or names in a calligraphy style.

-• Simple doodles (hearts, stars, plants, animals)
+• Simple doodles such as hearts, stars, botanical plants, or minimalist animals.

 3. Draw Your Design